aws-samples/aws-securityhub-automated-remediations-workshop/docs/01-environment-setup.md

         aws securityhub enable-security-hub

+5. Run the following command to enable the integration of Cloud Custodian with SecurityHub, unless you are using your own account and know that it's already enabled.
+If you have full unresticted Admin Access, and get an error, then the most likely reason is that it is already enabled.
+If using a region other than us-west-2, replace the us-west-2 part of the arn with the region you are using.

+        aws securityhub enable-import-findings-for-product --product-arn "arn:aws:securityhub:us-west-2::product/cloud-custodian/cloud-custodian"

-6. The next step is to get a copy of the files required for this workshop by cloning the workshop's github repo specifing the eventengine branch.
+6. The next step is to get a copy of the files required for this workshop by cloning the workshop's github repo.

         git clone --single-branch --branch master https://github.com/aws-samples/aws-securityhub-automated-remediations-workshop.git